rajington/aws-lambda-zombie-workshop/README.md

 ### Using the Echo Simulator

-In preparation for an event just like this, Alexa ships with some useful zombie defense features out of the box.
-To test them, all you need is a browser.
+In preparation for an event just like this, Alexa ships with some useful zombie defense features out of the box and you only need a browser to test them.
 Head over to the [Echo Simulator at echosim.io](https://echosim.io/) and login as the same user as you did on AWS.
+You may need to allow the site to use your microphone.

 *If the room is too noisy you can try headphones, but there will also be ways to test **your** skills without using your voice and you can skip this part.*